Maarij/github-actions/README.md

 * Jobs and Steps can be executed conditionally
   * `if` and `continue-on-error` are examples of this.
 We can evaluate conditions via expressions.
+  * These work well when you need to evaluate prior step outcomes/conclusions.